bundlewrap/bundlewrap/doc/item_user.rst

    Please do not write any passwords into your bundles.
 This attribute is intended to be used with an external source of passwords and filled dynamically.
 If you don't have or want such an elaborate setup, specify passwords using the ``password_hash`` attribute instead.

 .. note::
-   If you don't specify a ``salt`` along with the password, Blockwart will use a static salt.
+   If you don't specify a ``salt`` along with the password, BundleWrap will use a static salt.
 Be aware that this is basically the same as using no salt at all.

 |